RonPieket/MojoLib/pages.markdown

 \defgroup group_container Containers
 \brief Containers allow insertion and removal of elements.

 MojoLib uses a linear probing hash table algorithm for all of its containers except the array.
 See [this Wikipedia article](http://en.wikipedia.org/wiki/Hash_table#Open_addressing) for a quick reminder.
 This was chosen and modified with cache performance in mind.
-See the \ref page_optimization page for the details.
+See the \ref page_configuration page for the details.

 ------------------------------------------------------------------------------------------------------------------------